oriondollar/TransVAE/README.md

  ## Analysis

  Examples of model analysis functions and how to use them are shown in `notebooks/visualizing_attention.ipynb` and `notebooks/evaluating_models.ipynb`.
-Additionally, there are a few helper functions in `transvae/analysis.py` that allow you to plot training performance curves like so
+Additionally, there are a few helper functions in `transvae/analysis.py` that allow you to plot training performance curves and other useful performance metrics.

  ![Training Curve](https://raw.githubusercontent.com/oriondollar/TransVAE/master/imgs/training_curve.png)